NEd Talks™ - Part 2: NURSING ESCAPE ROOM PUZZLE IDEAS

 For the most effective tips on planning your own nursing escape room visit hoonii.com for upcoming NEd Talks including escape room information on:

-· Meeting INACSL Standards (The International Nursing Association for Clinical Simulation and Learning)
+· Developing a needs assessment· Meeting INACSL Standards (The International Nursing Association for Clinical Simulation and Learning)

 · Prebriefing and debriefing